-Bloomfield Collegiate School’s pastoral support is of crucial importance in creating an environment where our pupils feel secure and know they are valuchildren are being educated in a caring community.
+Bloomfield Collegiate School’s pastoral support is of crucial importance in creating an environment where our pupils feel secure, know they are valued, and are being educated in a caring community.

-If you have arrived at this page because you have a concern, no matter how big or small, we suggest that your first step should be to get in touch with your daughter’s Form Teacher or Head of Year and we will try to talk through ways of dealing with thed as individuals.
-We strive to support the girls’ growth and learning, reassuring parents that their e situation.
+If you have arrived at this page because you have a concern, no matter how big or small, we suggest that your first step should be to get in touch with your daughter’s Form Teacher or Head of Year and we will try to talk through ways of dealing with the concern.

 It is difficult for any written text to convey the quality of pastoral care.
 Many visitors to the school comment on the friendliness of the girls and the welcome they receive from the moment they walk through the front doors.
 We hope you get a sense of that warmth from the following outline of our pastoral care.